USS Havre: Battle of Okinawa

-On 9 June 1945 the PCE-877 relieved the PCS-1460 (Patrol Craft Sweeper) as patrol near Chimu Wan / Kin Bay area, and that evening encountered a native canoe at 0020.
+On 9 June 1945 PCE-877 relieved the PCS-1460 (Patrol Craft Sweeper) as patrol near Chimu Wan / Kin Bay area, and that evening encountered a native canoe at 0020.
 "Four men were in this canoe.
 The canoe was illuminated and two occupants took to the water about one mile from land.
 We fired upon the canoe when it became apparent that the canoe would be able to beach before we could get underway and the last two occupants took to the water.
 We destroyed the canoe and established a patrol in search for the swimmers but were unable to locate them.
 Numerous large snakes and other marine life were seen in the water which was not an inviting place to swim."
-The PCE-877 was then ordered to proceed to Hagushi on western Okinawa to prepare to join a convoy as an escort.
+PCE-877 was then ordered to proceed to Hagushi on western Okinawa to prepare to join a convoy as an escort.

-The PCE-877 sailed with TU 31.29.3 to Ulithi from 11 June to 17 June 1945, and then joined TU 11.11.4 bound for Leyte Island, Philippines as an escort from 18–21 June 1945.
+PCE-877 sailed with TU 31.29.3 to Ulithi from 11 June to 17 June 1945, and then joined TU 11.11.4 bound for Leyte Island, Philippines as an escort from 18–21 June 1945.
 For nine days through 30 June 1945, the ship underwent repairs and logistics, including replacing the problematic starboard propeller.
 While at Leyte Island, the ship participated in amphibious training practice with Army troops at Hinunangan Bay from 1 July to 8 July, and then was sent to U.S. Naval Base Subic Bay for an engine overhaul and eight days availability.

 For the remainder of July 1945 through 24 August 1945, the ship was stationed in Subic Bay and Lingayen Bay participating in further training exercises in amphibious landings conducted with Army troops, as well as patrol and escort duties.
 On 31 July 1945, the ship was designated as a senior escort vessel and commander of the anti-submarine warfare (ASW) screen in the transport anchorage area.

 Japan Surrender

-The crew of the PCE-877 was participating in amphibious training practice with Army troops in and around Luzon and Subic Bay when the atomic bombings of Hiroshima and Nagasaki took place on 6 August and 9 August 1945.
+The crew of PCE-877 was participating in amphibious training practice with Army troops in and around Luzon and Subic Bay when the atomic bombings of Hiroshima and Nagasaki took place on 6 August and 9 August 1945.
 Japan then surrendered to the Allies on 15 August 1945.
-It is uncertain when news of the surrender and the end of hostilities reached the PCE-877 crew (Fleet Admiral Chester Nimitz sent out a telegram to the entire Pacific Fleet on 15 August 1945.
+It is uncertain when news of the surrender and the end of hostilities reached PCE-877 crew (Fleet Admiral Chester Nimitz sent out a telegram to the entire Pacific Fleet on 15 August 1945.
 The ship continued to patrol and provide escort in the Philippines following completion of the amphibious training on 17 August 1945.

-Administratively, the PCE-877 was formally reclassified PCE(C)-877 on 20 August 1945 (even though the conversion to Escort-Control took place 10 months prior at Pearl Harbor).
+Administratively, PCE-877 was formally reclassified PCE(C)-877 on 20 August 1945 (even though the conversion to Escort-Control took place 10 months prior at Pearl Harbor).
 And in late August 1945, Commanding Officer Lieutenant John R. Shea, Jr., USNR, was relieved by Lieutenant Christian G. ("Dutch") Schmidt, USNR.
 Lieutenant Wirt P. Hoxie, USNR, replaced Lt.
 James B. Brady as Executive Officer.
 Lt.
 Shea would later be promoted to Lieutenant Commander and receive the Bronze Star for the Iwo Jima engagements.